Italy–Poland relations: Early modern era

-In 1558 Polish King Sigismund II Augustus established the first permanent postal connection between Kraków and Venice, the capitals of the Kingdom of Poland and the Republic of Venice respectively, thus founding the Royal Post, soon renamed to Poczta Polska (Polish Post), which has been Poland's main postal company ever since.
+In 1558, Polish King Sigismund II Augustus established the first permanent postal connection between Kraków and Venice, the capitals of the Kingdom of Poland and the Republic of Venice respectively, thus founding the Royal Post, soon renamed to Poczta Polska (Polish Post), which has been Poland's main postal company ever since.

 Since the Late Middle Ages, both Poland and Venice had fought several wars against the expansionist Ottoman Empire.
 Following the victory of Polish-led forces at the Battle of Vienna at the beginning of the Great Turkish War of 1683–1699, Poland and Venice were allies as part of the Holy League formed in 1684.

-18th century
+Thanks to the traditional tolerance and freedom of Poland and the protection of Polish Kings, some Italian scholars and scientists settled in Poland and created their inventions or demonstrated experiments and achievements there, even if they contradicted official European science.
+Valerianus Magnus publicly performed a vacuum experiment (Torricelli's experiment) in Warsaw in 1647, whereas Tito Livio Burattini built a model aircraft, which first took to the air in Warsaw in 1648.
+Burratini was honored with an indygenat, i.e. inclusion in the Polish nobility.

 Bernardo Bellotto, known in Poland and Germany as Canaletto (1697–1768), was a Venetian painter who painted 26 views of Warsaw, which were used in rebuilding the city after its nearly-complete destruction by German troops during World War II.
 Giacomo Casanova visited Poland in 1766.
 Later, Alessandro Cagliostro arrived.